Cease-fire dossier

 These grouped Geo blocks show how the same cease-fire can produce different judgments depending on whether you emphasize ambiguity, maritime control, spoilers, leverage, or deterrence, and they now make clearer why some voices carry more reputational weight than others.

-Andrew Chang, AP, Reuters
+Who: Andrew Chang, AP, Reuters

 CBC News explainer host; public broadcaster journalism format focused on making fast-moving news legible for a general audience.